Matt07734/pixelcode/README.md

 You can switch between stacks.

 Stack #1 is mainly used for arguments of functions.

 Stack #2 is for anything you need it.

 You can push/pop from both stacks.

+There's an indicator in the bottom right corner which will tell you if the code is running or not.

+Green - Running Code

+Red - Not running any code

+Blue - Waiting for the user to click on the screen

+Dark Orange - Waiting for the user to click an input on the Input Panel

 If you want to read more please open the Documentation.txt file.